-The following table presents the Company's revenues disaggregated by geographical region for the three months ended March 31, 2023 and April 1, 2022 (\$ in millions).
+The following table presents the Company's revenues disaggregated by geographical region for the three and six months ended June 30, 2023 and July 1, 2022 (\$ in millions).
 Sales taxes and other usage-based taxes collected from customers are excluded from revenues.
-The Company has historically defined emerging markets as developing markets of the world, which prior to the COVID-19 pandemic, experienced extended periods of accelerated growth in gross domestic product and infrastructure, including Eastern Europe, the Middle East, Africa, Latin America and Asia (with the exception of Japan and Australia).
+The Company has historically defined emerging markets as developing markets of the world, which prior to the COVID-19 pandemic, experienced extended periods of accelerated growth in gross domestic product and infrastructure, to include Eastern Europe, the Middle East, Africa, Latin America and Asia (with the exception of Japan and Australia).
 The Company defines developed markets as all markets of the world that are not emerging markets.